 Green Resources maintains Human Rights Management Guidelines as well as a Supplier Notice on Human Rights Policy and both documents are firmly anchored in our organization.
-All documents mentioned can be found in our management system an some are available publicly on our website as well.
+All documents mentioned can be found in our management system with some available publicly on our website as well.